shinsenter/php/README.md

 ## About this project

-I have had those concerns when building environments for PHP applications.
+Are you tired of the tedious and time-consuming process of building environments for your PHP applications?
+I know I was.

-- Tired of waiting around for Docker images to build.
-- Tired of customizing modules from official Docker PHP images, and Docker image after installing more modules becomes too big.
-- Tired of installing web server like Apache or Nginx on the top of PHP, in order to run a PHP application on browser.
+From waiting for Docker images to build, to customizing modules on official Docker PHP images and dealing with bloated images after installing more modules, to installing web servers like Apache or Nginx on top of PHP just to run an application on a browser - it's all too much.

-Above jobs are quite boring and time consuming, am I right?

-Therefore, based on my many years of experience, I created this project to help you quickly build an environment to run your PHP applications (regardless of whether it is a production or development environment).
+With my many years of experience in the field, I've created this project to help you easily and quickly set up an environment for your PHP applications, whether it's for production or development.
+Say goodbye to the tedious tasks and hello to a streamlined process.

-I hope you find this project helpful, please consider [supporting my works](https://code.shin.company/php/blob/main/SPONSOR.md) if you like it.
+I hope you find this project helpful.
+If you do, please consider supporting my work by visiting [this section](https://code.shin.company/php/blob/main/SPONSOR.md).

-> ### Special thanks
+> ### Thanks
 >
-> This project is inspired by the [serversideup/docker-php](https://github.com/serversideup/docker-php) project, I love it.
+> This project was inspired by the [serversideup/docker-php](https://github.com/serversideup/docker-php) project, which I appreciate.
 >
-> However the owners seem to be quite busy updating their projects, so I made my own version.
+> However, as the original authors seemed to be occupied with other updates, I decided to create our own version.

-Let's check it out!

 ## Container OS

-This project is built on top of my Docker base image, which is Ubuntu 22.04 (Jammy) with [s6-overlay v3](https://docker.shin.company/s6-overlay) and OpenSSL included.
+These Docker images include the latest version of Ubuntu 22.04 (Jammy) and are packed with powerful tools such as [s6-overlay v3](https://docker.shin.company/s6-overlay) and OpenSSL.

+> The s6-overlay, designed specifically for the lifecycle of containers, provides a more accurate way of bringing them down and monitoring their health, while OpenSSL adds an extra layer of security to your containers.

 > Learn more:
 > - [![`shinsenter/s6-overlay`](https://img.shields.io/docker/image-size/shinsenter/s6-overlay/latest?label=shinsenter%2Fs6-overlay)](https://docker.shin.company/s6-overlay)